python/cpython/Doc/library/curses.rst

 .. method:: window.scrollok(flag)

-   Controls what happens when the cursor of a window is moved off the edge of the window or scrolling region, either as a result of a newline action on the bottom line, or typing the last character of the last line.
+   Control what happens when the cursor of a window is moved off the edge of the window or scrolling region, either as a result of a newline action on the bottom line, or typing the last character of the last line.
 If *flag* is false, the cursor is left on the bottom line.
 If *flag* is true, the window is scrolled up